 The Singtel Group is committed to ensuring that our people have opportunities to learn about environmental issues and volunteer in this space.

 In Singapore, Singtel works with the National Parks Board to organise our annual Plant-A-Tree Day for our people, taking them to our nature reserves to plant trees and learn more about conservation and making a difference to the environment.
-The first Plant-A-Tree Day was held in 2009.
+2,400 staff volunteers have planted 1,100 trees island-wide since our first Singtel Plant-A-Tree Day in 2009.

 Since March 2012, Singtel has officially taken shark’s fin off the menu for our corporate events and dinners.